davidn5013/snickerboa/README.md

 (or for short boa)

-Golang package with func for any use
+Golang package with functions for any use.

-Just a beginner try his best to create a open source package for Go
+Just a beginner doing his best to create a open source package for Go

 ## Usage